 WHAT SETS COMMONWEALTH PURCHASING GROUP APART?

-With more than 450 members in 35 states, CommonWealth Purchasing Group (CPG) is the nation’s leading group purchasing organization for community health centers and other community-based nonprofits.
-Members have access to over 50 vendors that offer deep discounts and exceptional customer service.
+With more than 600 members in 40 states, CommonWealth Purchasing Group (CPG) is the nation’s leading group purchasing organization for community health centers and other community-based nonprofits.
+Members have access to over 75 nationally-recognized vendors that offer deep discounts and exceptional customer service.

 CPG was developed by community health center professionals to meet the specific needs of health centers and similar nonprofit organizations, from single-site facilities to the largest multi-site systems.
 The remarkable growth of CPG’s membership is strong evidence of how valuable the program is to our members.

 There are several features of the CPG program that make it a smart choice for every organization.